Corollarium/localtls/README.md

 ## Slave DNS server

-To have secondary NS servers, run dnsserver.py without a HTTP server, using the same domain but pointing to the main server.
+To have secondary NS servers, run dnsserver.py without a HTTP server.
+Remember to set `--domain-ipv4` and `--domain-ipv6` to the master server.
+Do not run certbotdns.py on the slave servers.

 ### Testing